RavinaRikame07/Devopsnotes/Linux/linux.md

 Linux® is an open source operating system (OS).
 An operating system is the software that directly manages a system's hardware and resources, like CPU, memory, and storage.
 The OS sits between applications and hardware and makes the connections between all of your software and the physical resources that do the work.

 Linux is an open-source operating system based on Unix.
 It is widely used for its stability, security, and flexibility.
 Linux powers many servers, desktops, and embedded systems, and comes in various distributions like Ubuntu, Fedora, and CentOS.
 It's favored in DevOps for its compatibility with many tools and platforms.

 Features:

 Linux is renowned for its robust features that cater to the demands of cloud computing and DevOps:Linux is renowned for its robust features that cater to the demands of cloud computing and DevOps:

 •	Open-source: Linux’s opens source character allows for the formulation of the community’s development, the co-operation and frequent betterments.

 •	Modularity: Modular design of Linux posits users to rebuild the operating system troops o hert needs, avoiding unnecessary overhead and saving energy.

 •	Security: Since linux itself carries in its armor the security attributes like access controls and sandboxing, your critical operations are quite safe with it.

 •	Compatibility: Linux lives off the fact that it supports diverse hardware and software eliminating compatibility problems with the legacy environment.

-2. The history of linux
+2. The history of linux.

 Linux, created by Linus Torvalds in 1991, is an open-source operating system inspired by Unix.
 Initially a personal project, it was released under the GNU General Public License, allowing free use and modification.
 It quickly gained popularity, leading to the development of various distributions like Red Hat and Ubuntu.
 By the 2000s, Linux became a staple in server environments and later in cloud computing and DevOps.
 Today, it powers a wide range of devices from smartphones to supercomputers.

 3.why linux?

 •  Open Source: It's free to use, modify, and distribute, promoting innovation and collaboration.

 •  Security: Its architecture and regular updates make it highly secure.

 •  Stability: Known for its robustness and reliability, especially in server environments.

 •  Flexibility: Highly customizable and adaptable to various uses, from desktops to embedded systems.

 •  Community Support: A vast community of developers and users contributes to its continuous improvement and provides extensive support.

-4. The linux Architecture
+4. The linux Architecture.

 Components of Linux:

 Like any operating system, Linux consists of software, computer programs, documentation, and hardware.
 The main components of Linux operating system are: Application, Shell, Kernel, Hardware, Utilities

 1. Kernel:
 Kernel is the main core component if Linux, it controls the activity of other hardware components.
 It visualizes the common hardware resources and provide each process with necessary virtual resources.
 It makes the process to wait in the ready queue and execute in consequently to avoid any kind of conflict.

 Types:
 -Monolithic Kernel
 -Micro kernel: